svgsalad/inkscape-svg-cheat/README.md

 -------------------

 - `src/`: Contains SVG source of the cheat sheets
-- `png/`: Exported PNGs of the cheat sheets
+- `png/`: Contains exported PNGs of the cheat sheets
-- `pdf/`: Exported PDFs of the cheat sheets
+- `pdf/`: Contains exported PDFs of the cheat sheets
 - `LICENSE`: A copy of the Creative Commons Zero v1.0 Universal
 - `README.md`: Overview information for this repository (which is the document that you're reading)